electron/governance/policy/observers.md

 **Sponsor:** A Working Group in Electron Governance or a company represented in a Working Group wishing to introduce an Observer into their Working Group.

-**Temporary Collaborator:** A person employed or otherwise contracted by a Sponsor for a temporary and fixed duration.
+**Temporary Collaborator:** A person employed or otherwise contracted by a Sponsor for a temporary and fixed duration (e.g. intern, contractor).
 Their role must entail that they primarily work on the Electron framework and/or other responsibilities of the Working Group they wish to join.

 *For additional definitions, see the [Governance README](https://github.com/electron/governance#definitions).*